 Green, Miranda 1995: Celtic Goddesses: Virigns, Warriors, Mothers, British Museum Press.

-Longpérier, Adrien de 1873: “Stéle Antique trouvée dans le jardn de la Abbaye de Port-Royal-en-Ville a Paris”, Revue Archaeologique, Nouvelle Série, XXVI (Juillet a Decembre 1873): 259-62.
+Longpérier, Adrien de 1873: “Stéle Antique trouvée dans le jardin de la Abbaye de Port-Royal-en-Ville a Paris”, Revue Archaeologique, Nouvelle Série, XXVI (Juillet a Decembre 1873): 259-62.
+(JSTOR, Internet Archive)

 Olmstead, Garrrett 1994: The Gods of the Celts and Indo-Europeans, Verlag des Instituts für Sprachwissenschaft der Universität Innsbruck.